XML RSS

 What causes industrial land pollution?

 Construction and demolition debris has to be sorted and removed.
+Currently, much of it ends up in landfill sites where it may pose problems.

-Picture, right: building sites are often a source of industrial land pollution.
+Picture: building sites are often a source of industrial land pollution.

 Standards are rising as more brownfield sites are chosen for redevelopment.